-- Mistaken for Gay: Epstein, when it turns out to be Hennessey who's gay.
+- Mistaken for Gay: Epstein, when it turns out to be Hennessy who's gay.

-- Physical Fitness Punishment: The entire platoon is made to do two hundred pushups for some soldier's impertinent comment.
+- The entire platoon is made to do two hundred push-ups for some soldier's impertinent comment.

 - Inverted in the end when Toomey is forced by the other men to undergo the same punishment.